digint/btrbk/doc/FAQ.md

 your subvolumes within "/", it will only add some metadata.

-## Step 2: make sure that `/rootfs/etc/fstab` is ok.
+## Step 2: make sure that "/rootfs/etc/fstab" is ok.

 Add mount point for subvolid=0 to fstab, something like this:

-/etc/fstab:
+/rootfs/etc/fstab:

     /dev/sda1  /mnt/btr_pool  btrfs  subvolid=0,noatime  0 0

 ## Step 3: boot from the new subvolume "rootfs".

-Either:
-- add `rootflags=subvol=rootfs` to grub.cfg
-- set subvolume "rootfs" as default:
+Either add `rootflags=subvol=rootfs` to grub.cfg, or set subvolume "rootfs" as default:

     # btrfs subvolume set-default <subvolid> /